 In the respiratory chain, Complex IV transfers electron from reduced cytochrome C to oxygen.
-Activity of Complex IV was determined following the decrease in absorbance of reduced cytochrome C at 550nm using the method of Medja et al. (2009).
+The activity of Complex IV was determined following the decrease in absorbance of reduced cytochrome C at 550nm using the method of Medjaet al.(2009).

 Statistical Analysis